aminere/spider-engine/docs/source/behavior.rst

 	At runtime, your code is sandboxed and only has access to a strict state and the Spider Engine's API, for security reasons.

-	Therefore, the debuggable code is an automatically generated version of the code you write in the Code Blocks.
+	Therefore, the debuggable code is an automatically generated version of the code you write in the programs.
 It is slightly different, but fully debuggable and recognizable.

 .. |create_button| image:: ./images/create_button.png
 .. |chrome| image:: ./images/chrome.png